SnootyMonkey/Falkland-CMS/index.md

 * online presentation of library collections
 * online museum exhibits

+These are perfect fits for Falkland CMS:

+* The Venerable VIC-20 - an online exhibit of everything Commodore VIC-20
+* Camus.org - a primary and secondary source collection for the philosopher Albert Camus
+* Mudskippers.org - a guide to all the world's knowledge about the amazing amphibious fish
+* Jack Freeman's Library - presenting 40 years of one man's books
+* nil.org - a complete guide to nihilism
+* 8-bit '80's - a site to exhibit an extensive retro video game collection
+* The Pitiful Pirates - a history of the Tampa Bay Buccaneers from 1976-1995

 ### Who is this for?

 Falkland CMS is for anyone who wants to collect, organize, curate and present the knowledge that exists in the world about a particular topic: